 12 Favorite Kale Salads

 Below, you’ll find my twelve favorite kale salads, plus special diet details and comments from readers who can vouch for these salads.
 I especially love to toss massaged kale with chewy cooked whole grains, like farro or wild rice, and add some creamy soft cheese, like feta or goat cheese.
-As you’ll see, kale works with a variety of other flavors.
+As you’ll see, kale works with a variety of flavors.

 “Made this tonight….quick, easy and SOOO DELICIOUS.
 Added a couple extra teaspoons of red wine vinegar per your suggestion and that put it over the top.
 It will be easier to use more of that never ending kale from the garden this summer!!
 Thank you!” – Cathy